pilnikov/KaRadio32_fork/README.md

 # KaRadio32_fork
 modifed files from karadio32 https://github.com/karawin/Ka-Radio32
-for use with TTGO TM Music
+for use with TTGO TM Music.

 You can download .bin files (without compiling).
 After flashing You must configure your LCD like as ILI9341 (194).